opencog/link-grammar/README.md

 `libtre-dev` or `libpcre2-dev` (usually much faster than the libc REGEX implementation, but needed for correctness on FreeBSD and Cygwin)

+Note: BSD-derived operating systems (including macOS) need the `argp-standalone` library in order to build the `link-generator` program.

 Editline
 --------
 If `libedit-dev` is installed, then the arrow keys can be used to edit